Study finds community care may be better for teens with severe mental health issues

 Summary

-This study looked at 124 teens with serious mental health conditions to see if community-based care (Child ACTT) leads to better well-being than treatment in a psychiatric residential facility.
-Teens and their families were followed over time, and their progress was measured using a standard well-being questionnaire.
-The goal was to find out which setting helps teens feel better and costs less.
+This study looked at 124 teens aged 12-18 with serious mental health conditions to see if community-based treatment (Child ACTT) works better than a psychiatric residential facility.
+Researchers measured well-being using a standard questionnaire.
+The goal was to find out which setting leads to better outcomes and lower costs.

 Get updates